 Essentially, this is a desire to bring meaning to his suffering.
 In Christian theology, Christ's suffering on the cross is meaningful because it serves the greater good—that is, it absorbs sin.
-Yet, it is only because Christ himself is not subject to sin that he can be a container for the sins of regular sinning people.
+Yet, it's only because Christ himself is not subject to sin that he can be a container for the sins of regular sinning people.

 Marmeladov would be considered a sinner in terms of Christian theology.
-So, he can't take on the sins of the world, like Christ can.
-Yet, his suffering is proof that he is not completely lost, that he is not beyond redemption.
+So, he can't take on the sins of the world like Christ can.
+But, his suffering is proof that he's not completely lost, that he's not beyond redemption.

-Sonia's position adds much complexity to this discussion.
-She tells Raskolnikov, "We will go to suffer together, and together we will bear our cross!"
-(5.4.163).
 Whoa.
-Check out that exclamation point.
-Sonia is excited about this idea.
+Check out that exclamation point—Sonia is excited about this idea.
 Like her father, she considers herself a sinner.
 She sees the suffering of life in Siberia as a way to stop sinning (i.e., stop being a prostitute).
 Even though Andrey Semyonovitch has tried to convince her that prostitution is not a sin, she doesn't believe it.

 Some people use rings to get engaged, Sonia use crosses.

-We get lots of these kinds of crossings in the novel.
-That's why we used Sonia and Raskolnikov's engagement to transition to this aspect of the discussion.
-Birth, death, engagement, marriage, conversion to a new religion, committing murder – these are all examples of crossing over from one kind of reality to another.
-The tension between the Christian idea of the cross, and the idea of crossing over into new experiences, sometimes by breaking through societal boundaries helps maximize the complexity factor in this novel.
+We get lots of these kinds of crossings in the novel—like, for example, Sonia and Raskolnikov's engagement.
+Birth, death, engagement, marriage, conversion to a new religion, committing murder: these are all examples of crossing over from one kind of reality to another.
+The tension between the Christian idea of the cross and the idea of crossing over into new experiences, sometimes by breaking through societal boundaries, helps maximize the complexity factor in this novel.